RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 To partially replicate the original procedure you can use the original results of step 2 as a base for the execution of the following steps.
 Steps 1, 2 and 3 in fact depend on the current state of GitHub repositories, specifically:

-- **Step 1**: new repositories with terms *Rasa* and *Chatbot* have been added from January, and some of the ones identified in January have been deleted or updated, so the generated list or repositories is different in size and content.
+- **Step 1**: new repositories with terms *Rasa* and *Chatbot* have been added from January, and some of the ones identified in January have been deleted or updated, so the generated list of repositories is different in size and content.

 - **Step 2**: even when executed starting from the original list of repositories collected in January, the output will be different because many repositories have been updated with new commits.